 = Unending.
 I do not

 my duplicates, because if I'm not going to play a game, what's the point in me buying it?
 Instead, duplicates are accurately marked based on my progress in those versions of the games.
 Yes, this increases my

-) count, but it IS an exact reflection of the work I've put into my games, and that's more important to me than any count or score.
+) count, but it IS an accurate reflection of the work I've put into my games, and that, to me, is more important than any count or score.